abetusk/dev/projects/laser-spike/laser-spike.md

 #### The microphone/joystick isn't working

-The symptoms are that the joystick won't do antying (for example, not being able to change 'modes') and/or the graphic equalizer mode doesn't display anything.
+The symptoms are that the joystick won't do anything (for example, not being able to change 'modes') and/or the graphic equalizer mode doesn't display anything.
 For the joystick, connect the Arduino to your computer and turn on debugging.
 There should be output of what the joystick state is and make sure it's reading from the joystick.